 Read more

-Profiling Three Online Master’s Degree Programs in NM
+Profiling Popular Online Master’s Degree Programs in NM

 University of New Mexico (UNM)

-UNM Online is the state’s flagship university’s portal for online programs.
-It offers fully online master’s degree programs across diverse fields like business, engineering, education, and health.
-UNM, New Mexico’s largest university, brings reputable faculty members and resources to the online classroom.
-Many programs are offered in an accelerated eight-week format to help busy adults progress faster.
+UNM Online serves as the state’s flagship portal for online programs, offering fully online master’s degrees across fields such as business, engineering, education, and health.
+As New Mexico’s largest university, UNM brings experienced faculty and strong academic resources into the online classroom.

-Whether you’re pursuing an MBA or a Master of Science (MS) in engineering, you’ll receive a quality, accredited education with the convenience of online study.
+Many programs use accelerated eight-week courses, allowing working adults to progress efficiently.
+Whether you’re pursuing an MBA or a Master of Science in engineering, you’ll receive a high-quality, accredited education with the convenience of online learning.

 Cost: $805 per credit hour (tuition only)